Students at Firth Primary School in Matamata developed fluency and confidence in te reo Māori using Photo Booth.

 View the video taken before rehearsing several times – Mihi 1

 View the video taken after rehearsing several times.

 Students were highly engaged when recording their mihi.
-The practising and reviewing through Photo Booth led to increased language fluency, higher confidence levels, and a deeper understanding of the importance of a mihi.
+Practising and reviewing through Photo Booth led to increased language fluency, higher confidence levels, and a deeper understanding of the importance of a mihi.
 Several students emerged as leaders who are now able to do the whaikorero on a marae and welcome people into the school.